-USE YOUR BOND AS AN INTEREST-BEARING SAVINGS ACCOUNT:
+USE YOUR BOND AS AN INTEREST SAVING ACCOUNT

-Banks are in business to make profit, so it makes sense that they charge a higher interest rate to people borrowing money from them than they do to investors who deposit funds with them.
+Banks are in business to make profit, so it's in their interest to charge a higher interest rate to people borrowing money from them than they do to investors who deposit funds with them.
 For example, you might be receiving 2% interest on a positive balance for money in your savings account, but are probably being charged a much higher rate for the money you've borrowed to pay off your home loan.

-By depositing your savings into your bond, you are in effect receiving the interest rate that the bank charges you on your loan as positive interest on the money you invest.
+By depositing your savings into your bond, you are effectively receiving the interest rate that the bank charges you on your loan as positive interest on the money you invest.
 For example, if you have a bond for R1 million, and you deposit an extra R100 000 into your home loan, you are now no longer being charged interest on R1 million, but rather on R900 000.
-The money you save in interest over the time that you keep the R100 000 in your home loan is the positive interest you are in effect receiving on the money you've deposited.
+The money you save in interest over the period of time that you keep the R100 000 in your home loan is the positive interest you earn from the money you've deposited.
 Plus you can withdraw this cash when you need it without being penalised.